opentelekomcloud/ui-cluster-driver-otc/README.md

 You can create VPC, subnet and floating IP during the cluster configuration.

-After cluster is created, you can resize it.
+After cluster is created, you can manipulate it.

-**Note:** this is the first stable version and it contain now yet known problems and miss some required features.
-It this case, please report the issue to https://github.com/opentelekomcloud/ui-cluster-driver-otc/issues.
+**Note:** Please report the issues to https://github.com/opentelekomcloud/ui-cluster-driver-otc/issues.

 ## License

-Copyright 2020 T-Systems GmbH
+Copyright 2023 T-Systems GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.